Signs and Symptoms

 Results and Outcomes

-Importantly, balloon dilation cannot make an abnormal valve "normal."
-Instead, the procedure decreases the degree of pulmonary valve obstruction from severe to mild in the large majority of patients.
+Results of balloon dilation valvuloplasty for pulmonary stenosis have been excellent.
+Balloon dilation cannot make an abnormal valve "normal".
+The procedure decreases the degree of pulmonary valve obstruction from severe to mild in most patients.

-However, recurrence of significant pulmonary stenosis does occur in approximately 5 percent to 10 percent of children within 10 years of intervention.
-Occasionally, these patients may require a second balloon dilation, or an open-heart surgical procedure if the valve is small.
+Newborns and young infants with severe pulmonary valvar obstruction have an excellent response to balloon dilation.
+This is not the case if the valve is underdeveloped in size.
+Recurrence of significant pulmonary stenosis does occur in 5-10 percent of children within 10 years of treatment.
+Occasionally, these patients may need a second balloon dilation, or an open-heart surgical procedure if the valve is small.

 Adult and Adolescent Management